 Charles M. Snipes School of Business & Economics

-Lenoir-Rhyne’s Finance major features curriculum that provides students with an understanding of the financial decision-making process in the private and public sectors as well as knowledge of how financial markets operate.
+Lenoir-Rhyne’s Finance major features curriculum that provides undergraduate students with an understanding of the financial decision-making process in the private and public sectors as well as knowledge of how financial markets operate.
 Upper-level courses in the major apply general methodology and theory to personal finance, corporate finance, and portfolio management.

 Students begin their studies with the business core Finance course as well as other important classes such as Business Statistics, Mathematics, and Accounting.
 The major in Finance requires students to take nine additional credits in Accounting, along with courses in Investments and in Money and Banking.
 The structure of the major is designed to make it easy for students to double major in Finance and Accounting.
 Upper-level courses that can be chosen as major electives include such courses as Personal Finance, Business Law II, International Business, and International Economics.
 A student may also undertake an Internship for elective credit in the major.